 College can be an intimidating experience.
 Ups and downs are inevitable.
 But even when you’re having a bad day, it’s probably not as bad as you think.
 I’ve determined from my experience that you will be successful in college as long as you make the best of it.
 Staying positive in college is the key to success.

 Believe it or not, everyone’s brain has a greater sensitivity to negative stimuli.
 Human beings are hard-wired for it.
-So regardless of whether our personality is that of a pessimist or an optimist, we have a natural tendency to focus on the bad because it’s easier.
+So regardless of whether our personality is that of a pessimist or an optimist, our brains have a natural tendency to zoom in on the bad.
 What this means is, we can get overwhelmed at times with things that are disappointing or depressing or angering.

 So try to stay positive in college.
-The difficult times don’t last forever, and there are ways to get through it.
-If you’re feeling down and don’t like the way things are going, just remember that a positive attitude will lead you out of the darkest of times.
+The difficult times don’t last forever.
+If you got a bad grade or you’re feeling down and don’t like the way things are going, just remember that a positive attitude will help you get through the worst of times.

 Here is some advice on how to stay positive in college for those of you headed to college or if you are struggling in college right now.